JanHerca/urantiapedia/output/wikijs/en/help/content.md

 	- Presentation: `slides`
 	- Map: `map`
 	- 3D model: `3dmodel`
-- `[user_name]`, if it exists, is the name of the author who is the only one who can modify pages with author content.
+- `[user_name]`, if it exists, is the name of the author, either the name of a user that can modify pages, or a public author.
+It is recommended not to use accented characters in the name to make it easier to write.
 - `[page name]` is the name that appears in URL, that must have underscores instad of white spaces.
 For books each page is a chapter, so `[page name]` must just a number, the one of the chapter.
 If the book contains a preface that chapter is numbered zero.

 `[book title]` and `[page name]` should have short names whenever possible and preferably in english.
 English is the default language of the site.
 The reason for this is *The Urantia Book* was written in english and today is a universal language used everywhere.
 Having different page_names for different languages make it harder to switch between languages and should require a system to connect sibling pages.
 By using a unique page name for all translations it is easier to know how to reach any page in any language once the english page is known.